tardate/LittleArduinoProjects/Kraft/RAF/Hurricane/MkI/README.md

 # #728 Hurricane MkI

 No. 501 Squadron RAF over Dover in August 1940.
-Despicted with the Arma Hobby 1:72 kit and a Pit-Road 1:700 wingmen.
+Depicted with the Arma Hobby 1:72 kit and a Pit-Road 1:700 wingmen.
 No electronics in this one.

 ![Build](./assets/MkI_build.jpg?raw=true)